DigitalPublishingToolkit/Money-Lab-Reader/docs/1_3-Heidenreichs.md

 We are educated to things being scarce.
 This runs along common myths of current capitalism that things are in short supply and therefore have a market value.
-There is an intrinsic tie between money and scarcity, as money itself is the scarce good to which all other scarce goods have to be mapped.
+There is an intrinsic tie between money and scarcity, as money itself is a scarce good to which all other scarce goods have to be mapped.
 ‘The innovation consists in the duplication of scarcity.
 The scarcity of money is placed next to the very different scarcity of goods.
 That means, that *scarcity itself is codified.*’[^12] This relation implies that scarcity may be overcome in the moment that money as its codification is driven out of the system.

-By now most of our products are no longer scarce.
+Today, most of our products are no longer scarce.
 Usually, we have things in such an ample supply, that scarcity has to be artificially introduced.
 Just to name some examples: there is no shortage in shoes.
 Most of the efforts of brand marketing go into codifying a shoe model with social distinctions and thereby add the distinctive quality associated with scarcity.
 Practices of this kind may even persist in a post-monetary world.
-They could be part of a particular game, in which people with according distinctive needs may strive to achieve the qualifications needed to obtain the precious items.
+They could be part of a particular game, in which people with accordingly distinctive needs may strive to achieve the qualifications needed to obtain the precious items.

 A more critical case can be found in immaterial goods and intellectual property.
 Consisting in data, there is absolutely no need to limit the circulation of digital goods.
-Technically, each single individual can contribute to the distribution of a text, a piece of music or a video by sharing it.
-The desperate attempt to create a legal environment that artificially curtails what is technically possible is an example of how an overcome economic value system seeks to prolong its existence and to retain its outdated set of rules.
+Technically, each individual can contribute to the distribution of a text, a piece of music or a video by sharing it.
+The desperate attempt to create a legal environment that artificially curtails what is technically possible is an example of how an defunct economic value system seeks to prolong its existence and to retain its outdated set of rules.
 A game that calculates values along networked recursions would give higher value to what is most linked and liked.
 That does not imply that other participants would have to ‘pay’ more in order to obtain the content.
-As all products of intellectual labor, it would be available for free, but its producers would in some ways benefit from their success, be it by being entitled to receive more of other peoples labor, or by other types of incentives depending on which game they participate in.
+As all products of intellectual labor, it would be available for free, but its producers would in some ways benefit from their success, be it by being entitled to receive more of other people’s labor, or by other types of incentives depending on which game they participate in.
 That system turns the current regulation on intellectual property upside down.
 Instead of trying to shape the distribution of intellectual goods according to the economy of material production, one should rather transform the market of material goods along the distribution models of